 Classroom observations, also known as Field-Based Experiences (FBE hours) are introductory experiences for a certification candidate.
 This involves reflective observation of EC-12 students, teachers, and faculty/staff members engaging in educational activities in a school setting.

-30 FBE hours are required; all 30 hours may be completed online through your Canvas account.
+30 FBE hours are required; a maximum of 15 hours may be completed online through your Canvas account.
 The remaining 15 hours must be completed in-person, on a TEA-accredited campus.

 Per TEA guidelines, Texas Teachers can only provide credit for FBE hours that were completed (on a TEA-accredited campus) after the candidate has been admitted into our program.